Associate of Applied Science Degree in Legal Support and Services

 ‡Certification Exams: Students are responsible for understanding the requirements of optional certification exams.
 The University cannot guarantee students will be eligible to sit for or pass exams.
 In some cases, work experience, additional coursework beyond the Purdue Global program, fieldwork, and/or background checks may be necessary to be eligible to take or to successfully pass the exams.

 §Future Programs: The University cannot guarantee that students will be granted admission to any future programs.
-Speak to an Advisor about transfer credit opportunities and see the University Catalog for the Prior Learning Assessment policy.
+Speak to an Advisor about transfer credit opportunities and see the University Catalog for the Prior Learning policy.